What Was The Pressure Of Hurricane Katrina

 New technologies are being developed to improve the monitoring of hurricane pressure and other key parameters.
 One promising technology is the use of drones or unmanned aerial vehicles (UAVs) to fly into hurricanes and collect data from within the storm.
 These drones can be equipped with sensors to measure atmospheric pressure, temperature, wind speed, and humidity.

 Another technology that is being used to monitor hurricane pressure is the deployment of ocean buoys.
-These buoys are equipped with sensors to measure sea surface temperature, wave height, and atmospheric pressure.
+And these buoys are equipped with sensors to measure sea surface temperature, wave height, and atmospheric pressure.
 The data collected from these buoys can be used to improve hurricane forecasting models and provide valuable information to forecasters.

 Public Perception and Awareness